Industry Event: The Finish Line Discuss Film & TV’s Mental Health Crisis

 Earlier this year, our founder, Zeb Chadfield spoke to Broadcast about why he believes mental health behind the screen is at crisis levels.

-He covered everything from how the proportion of off-screen professionals who’ve experienced a mental health problem at work is at almost 90% – through to how we always try to prioritize mental wellbeing at The Finish Line.
+He covered everything from how the proportion of off-screen professionals who’ve experienced a mental health problem at work is at almost 90% – through to how we always try to prioritise mental wellbeing at The Finish Line.

 What he didn’t say is how we also believe that the first step to tackling mental health is often simply talking about it.